 job satisfaction, when a person’s workplace has access to sunlight

 - reducing depression

 Days without sunshine can be tough for many people, but some individuals find going without the mental health benefits of sunlight more challenging than others.
-The National Institute of Mental Health say that the following characteristics put people at higher risk of developing depression and seasonal affective disorder (SAD):
+The

 - having a family member who has experienced SAD